Harithab15/HarithaBadisa/README.md

 ---

- “Packets don’t lie : if you know how to read them, you’ll see everything.
+ “Packets don’t lie : if you know how to read them, you’ll see everything."

- “Every packet tells a story.
-The job is to know when it’s the beginning of an attack.”
+ Every packet tells a story.
+The job is to know when it’s the beginning of an attack.